alkacon/opencms-core/STORAGE.md

 The tool checks references again immediately before deleting a blob.
 It can enumerate file system and S3 storage backends, and scans the database backend through `CMS_STORAGE`.
 For S3, the backend must allow bucket listing in addition to object read/write/delete permissions.

-When an S3 image cache shares the active S3 storage bucket and uses the `prefix` parameter, the maintenance tool reads `WEB-INF/config/opencms-importexport.xml` and ignores objects below that prefix during orphan scans and orphan deletion.
+When an S3 image cache shares an active or legacy S3 data storage bucket, the maintenance tool reads `storage.imagecache` and `storage.imagecache.prefix` from `opencms.properties` and ignores objects below that prefix during orphan scans and orphan deletion.
+A backend used exclusively as image cache is not part of data-storage orphan scanning.

 ## Step-by-Step: Switch To S3 Storage